-- The Male-Factor Pak allows patients to collect a specimen during intercourse
+- The Male-Factor Pak allows patients to collect a specimen during relation with spouse

-- Providing a natural alternative to yesterday's tradition: masturbation.
+- Providing a natural alternative to yesterday's tradition: in a cup.

 - It also gives medical specialists the opportunity to work with more representative samples than ever before.

 - Studies show that semen samples obtained at home are more viable than those obtained at office.
 Improved specimen viability and increased patient acceptance when self produced is objectionable, are the benefits that medical professionals have been waiting for.